knightedcodemonkey/css/docs/how-it-works.md

 ### Example ordering

-We rely on `dependency-tree` (via `precinct`) to follow imports in the order they appear in source.
-We concatenate CSS in depth-first, preorder (parent before children), preserving sibling order as written.
+The walker performs a depth-first, preorder traversal (parent before children) so imports are resolved exactly as they are written in source.
 Files are deduped: the first time a file is seen, it’s included; later encounters are skipped to avoid reshuffling the cascade.
 We never sort the list, and `lightningcss` preserves the rule order we provide.

 Given: